 3 killed in mid-air collision over Boulder County identified

 The three people killed in a mid-air collision over Boulder County have been identified.
-The victims have been identified as Daniel Wilmouth, 22, Samuel Fisher, 23, and Henry Butler, 69.
+The victims have been identified as Daniel Wilmoth, 22, Samuel Fisher, 23, and Henry Butler, 69.

 The NTSB is investigating the crash that happened just before 9 a.m.
 Saturday.